openbiox/contribution/README.md

 twitter
 <https://twitter.com/SteinmetzNeuro/status/1147241138291527681>).

-> Authors contributions sections are new and still don’t appear in many
+> Authors contributions sections are new and still don’t appear in major
 > journals, but can be improved.
 Rather than text listing each author’s
 > contributions, the same data can be presented as a table with rows
 > corresponding to contributions and columns for each author.